Jonathancui123/Ohana/README.md

 # Ohana

+### View it live at [itsohana.com](https://itsohana.com).

 No programmer left behind!
 Simple real-time collaboration for whiteboarding and code editing in any language of your choice.
 Practice coding with friends with the visual aid of a whiteboard.

-View it live at [itsohana.com](https://itsohana.com).

 ## About

-Built with React and Node.js
+Built with React on the frontend, Node.js + Express to manage rooms and client connections, and MongoDB to store whiteboard drawings.

+Leveraged Pusher.js and Firebase RTDB for real-time synchronization, supporting 100+ concurrent users.

+## Challenges
+- We learned about Conflict-free replicated data types (CRDTs) and Operational Transform to achieve simultaneous text editing for multiple users

+- We had to find a balance between the performance of real-time changes and the reliability of having them persisted to our database

+- Integrating with DOM manipulation plugins in React

 ## Setup
 First, clone the repo.
 Then install dependencies: